What to Do If Shopify is Down?

 To make sure it’s not a DNS issue, verify that your domain settings are correct in your Shopify account according to Shopify’s recommendations.

-Confirm That Your Payment Gateways Are Active
+Confirm That Your Payment Gateways are Active

 Disable Third-Party Apps Temporarily